 Where are my ads shown?

 Your creatives are being shown to your selected targeted segments for any particular campaign, on the websites they visit after visiting your site (or via email mapping).
 We automatically don't show ads on any "adult content" websites, but otherwise, the ads will bid to appear wherever one of your users is most likely to see and engage with it.
-If you want to block any particular sites from displaying your ads, just let your Customer Success Manager know.
+If you want to block any particular sites from displaying your ads, just let [email protected] or your dedicated Customer Success Manager know.
 See more information on where ads appear in this article: Why am I not seeing my ads?